Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: METHODOLOGY

 \section{METHODOLOGY}

 This section presents the proposed closed-loop platform with real-world adversarial scenarios.
-First, provide an overview of the platform, describing its operation and the information flow.
-Then, introduce the adversarial policy of surrounding vehicles, followed by the flow matching–based generator.
-Finally, present the evaluation metrics.
+We first provide an overview of the platform, describing its operation and the information flow.
+Then, we introduce the adversarial trajectories selection mechanism of surrounding vehicles, followed by the flow matching–based generator.
+Finally, we present the evaluation metrics.